How to Play Along to Songs on Guitar (6 Tips That 100% Work)

 Many of my guitar students struggle to pinpoint the patterns in songs at first (be it the strumming or picking pattern).
 To help them develop the skill, I show them what to do step by step with practical help.

-With that in mind, this brings us to tip number two for how you learn to play along to a song recording: get a highly rated guitar tutor to help you.
+With that in mind, this brings us to tip number two for how you learn to play along to a song recording: get a highly-rated guitar tutor to help you.

-Most self-taught guitarists find working out parts in a song by ear a nightmare because they're going it alone.
+Most self-taught guitarists find working out parts in a song by ear a nightmare because they’re going it alone.

 Make your life easier and get a teacher to walk you through the steps with in-person demonstrations and feedback.

-If you're not in the position to take guitar lessons, carry on reading; I have more tips that'll help you out.
+If you’re not in a position to take guitar lessons, carry on reading; I have more tips that’ll help you out.

 To start with, choose a song with just a few chords.
 It doesn't matter if you've been playing for 15 days or 15 years - if you've never been able to play along to a song recording, it's best to start simple.

-Three simple chord song ideas include, Knocking on Heavens Door by Bob Dylan, Wild Thing by The Troggs, and Let it Be by The Beatles.
+Three simple chord song ideas include Knocking on Heavens Door by Bob Dylan, Wild Thing by The Troggs, and Let it Be by The Beatles.

 Related reading: Check out this post for an idea of some easy beginner guitar riffs to learn.